 The Clearwater Police Department’s investigation into my son’s death was a travesty of justice.
 Of that there is no question.
 Also indisputable is the criminality of Tom Brennan and two of the other defendants: Gerald Gentile and Denise Miscavige Gentile (the twin sister of the Church of Scientology’s leader, David Miscavige).
 These three miscreants lied to police officials, gave incorrect and false information, tampered with evidence, and committed perjury.

-Irrefutable documentation regarding the mishandling of the case and the criminal actions of the defendants has been submitted to the FBI, the Department of Justice, the Florida Department of Law Enforcement (the FDLE).
+Irrefutable documentation regarding the mishandling of the case and the criminal actions of the defendants has been submitted to the FBI and the Department of Justice.

 My son Kyle deserves to have his day in court.
 To this day, the combined efforts of the Church of Scientology and the Clearwater Police Department have succeeded in silencing anyone speaking up on his behalf.
 Every day that passes, my heart breaks anew over my son’s sad fate, and especially the shabby treatment he received at the hands of those sworn to “serve and protect.”
 There needs to be accountability for those who believe they’re above the rule of law.

 It is my hope that someone with new information pertaining to the events of February 16, 2007, will step forward.
 If someone has information—no matter how trivial—pertaining to Kyle or the above defendants, please contact me.
 What you know could make a huge difference.

 Inside Charlottesville with Coy Barefoot is a news-talk-and-ideas program that originates from Charlottesville, Virginia.
 A veteran journalist, speaker, best-selling author and historian, Coy Barefoot is the program’s creator, host and Executive Producer.
 Coy teaches history at the University of Virginia and serves as the President and Executive Director of the Virginia History Lab.